Shopify Email vs. Mailchimp: Which should you choose in 2025?

 • First-time customers

-It also provides insights into your customers’ marketing funnel behavior and tracks metrics like:
+It also offers insights into your customers’ journey through the marketing funnel, tracking metrics like:

 • Unique visitors who visited your site after reading your email